-(BlackDoctor.org) — When most people think of hypnosis, they think of a hypnotist in a magic show, dangling a pendulum in front of someone while saying, “You’re getting sleepy …” but that is not what hypnosis is all about.
+When most people think of hypnosis, they think of a magician, dangling a pendulum in front of someone while saying, “You’re getting sleepy …” but that is not all hypnosis is about.
 In fact, many people who want to stop smoking turn to hypnotherapy to achieve their goal.

 Research does not support hypnotherapy as a proven means to help people stop smoking.
 A scientific review of existing studies found no evidence to suggest that hypnotherapy worked better than other smoking cessation aids or no treatment at all.